 • Acoustic cryptanalysis: Listening to the sound produced by a device (such as a keyboard) to deduce the secret key or password.

-These attacks typically require a deep understanding of the target cryptographic system or hardware, as well as specialized tools and equipment.
+These attacks typically require a deep understanding of the target cryptographic system or hardware and specialized tools and equipment.

 Timing and Side-Channel Attack Limitations and Countermeasures

-Timing and side-channel attacks can be extremely powerful and difficult to defend against, but they also tend to be more complex and specialized than other password attack techniques.
+Timing and side-channel attacks can be potent and difficult to defend against, but they also tend to be more complex and specialized than other password attack techniques.
 These attacks may not be practical or feasible for all penetration testers or red team members.

 To defend against timing and side-channel attacks, it’s essential to implement secure coding practices, such as constant-time algorithms and blinding techniques, to mitigate information leakage.
 Additionally, using hardware with built-in cryptographic protections, such as secure enclaves or hardware security modules (HSMs), can help to reduce the risk of side-channel attacks.